 · To warn them against making false accusations against others.

 b.
 When they were sick, my clothing was sackcloth: David described some of the good that he did for his enemies.
-He showed remarkable love and concern for them when they were sick, making their problem his own and caring for them as though he were my friend or brother.
+He showed remarkable love and concern for them when they were sick, making their problems his own and caring for them as though they were my friend or brother.

 5. (15-16) How David’s adversaries betrayed him.

 And I did not know it;

 They tore at me and did not cease;